hashicorp/terraform-provider-hcs/docs/data-sources/federation_token.md

 page_title: "hcs_federation_token Data Source - terraform-provider-hcs"
 subcategory: ""
 description: |-
-  The federation token data source can be used during HCS cluster create to join the cluster to a federation.
+  The federation token data source can be used during HCS cluster creation to join the cluster to a federation.
 ---

 # Data Source `hcs_federation_token`

-The federation token data source can be used during HCS cluster create to join the cluster to a federation.
+The federation token data source can be used during HCS cluster creation to join the cluster to a federation.

 ## Example Usage